siderolabs/omni-docs/content/docs/how-to-guides/how-to-install-and-configure-omnictl/index.md

 ---
-title: How to Install and Configure Omnictl
+title: Install and Configure Omnictl
 description: "A guide on installing and configuring `omnictl` for Omni."
 date: 2023-01-30T00:00:00Z
 draft: false